Lionsberg/lionsberg-wiki/README.md

 Time is short.
 Everything is on the line.

-Let's awaken, arise, unite, exit the Kontrolle Structure, and Co-Create The New.
+Let's awaken, arise, unite, exit the Kontrolle Structure, and Co-Create Heaven On Earth.

 ~ J